launchdarkly/ld-relay/README.md

 Quick setup
 -----------

-1. Copy `ld-relay.conf` to `/etc/ld-relay.conf`, and edit to specify your port and LaunchDarkly API keys for each environment you wish to proxy.
+1. Copy `ld-relay.conf` to `/etc/ld-relay.conf` (or elsewhere), and edit to specify your port and LaunchDarkly API keys for each environment you wish to proxy.

 2. If building from source, have `go` 1.6+ and `godep` installed, and run `godep go build`.

-3. Run `ld-relay`.
+3. Run `ld-relay --config <configDir>/ld-relay.conf`.
+If the `--config` parameter is not specified, `ld-relay` defaults to `/etc/ld-relay.conf`.

 4. Set `stream` to `true` in your application's LaunchDarkly SDK configuration.
 Set the `streamUri` parameter to the host and port of your relay proxy instance.